Aging and Vision Loss National Coalition (AVLNC)

 Advancing crucial issues facing the vision loss field to help transform the lives of people facing blindness and low vision

-VisionServe Alliance leads the Aging and Vision Loss National Coalition (AVLNC), a consortium of 160+ organizations and leaders of national, state, local, private, and public agencies who advocate for increased access and enhanced quality of life for older Americans with blindness and low vision.
+VisionServe Alliance leads a consortium of 160+ organizations and leaders of national, state, local, private, and public agencies who advocate for increased access and enhanced quality of life for older Americans with blindness and low vision.

 Addressing Critical National Challenges

 Although Vision Rehabilitation services provide life-changing benefits and substantial long-term cost savings, less than 5% of older people with blindness or low vision currently receive vision rehabilitation services.
-AVLNC seeks to change that!
+We seek to change that!

 Achieving Our Goals

-Informed by nationwide structured conversations with older people with blindness and low vision and the extensive expertise of Coalition members, the Aging and Vision Loss National Coalition focuses on these three top priorities:
+Informed by nationwide structured conversations with older people with blindness and low vision and the extensive expertise of consortium members, we focus on three top priorities:

 Awareness